nanakoohashi/Data-Mining-and-Analytics-I/Theory.md

 #### 4. Cluster Sampling
 Drawing favmilies of individuals (the 'clusters') at random and choosing all the individuals in each cluster, thus being know as a **census**.
 - We may, for example, choose certain urban districts at random and then ask questions of all the customers from these districts.
 Or we can choose a family name at random and then carry out a census of all the customers whose family name starts with the letter drawn at random.
+## Linear Regression Assumptions
+1. Linearity
+2. Independence of Errors
+  - Residuals should not following a pattern.
+  - Errors (residuals) should be random.
+3. Homoscedasticity
+  - Residuals should not get larger (funnel shaped) as you go along the x-axis.
+  - If residuals are plotted on a separate graph, they should have a slope of 0 (horizontal line).
+    - Heteroscedastic residuals plotted on a separate graph should have a postive slope.
+4. Normality of Error Distribution